-- Select Search issues.
+- Choose Search > View all issues.

-- If you are searching for text, you can use special characters and modifiers in your search text, such as wildcards and logical operators.
+When searching for text, you can use special characters and modifiers in your search text, such as wildcards and logical operators.
 See Search syntax for text fields.

 What can stop me from switching between basic and advanced search?